-All UAE residents, including their first degree relatives, such as parents, spouses or offspring, are eligible for free TB treatment at any designated treatment centres according to the international TB treatment protocol.
+All UAE residents, including their first-degree relatives, such as parents, spouses, or offsprings, are eligible for free TB treatment at any designated treatment centres according to the international TB treatment protocol.

-Latent TB patients particularly at risk of developing active TB need to take medicine in order to fully recovered.
+Latent TB patients that are at risk of developing active TB need to take the full course of prescribed medicine to fully recover.
 Since there is less of the bacteria in their bodies, treatment for latent TB infection (LTBI) is considered easier than treatment for active TB.
-Currently there are four LTBI treatment options, including isoniazid (INH), rifapentine (RPT), or rifampin (RIF).

-In cases of active TB, patients are rendered stable and non-infectious within four weeks of treatment, but will be kept in isolation until proven infection-free; while others have to report for periodic screening and medication.
-It is of the essence that patients finish their medicine completely and take the drugs exactly as prescribed, so that they will not become sick again and the TB bacteria will not become resistant to the drugs.
+In cases of active TB, patients are rendered stable and non-infectious within four weeks of treatment but will be kept in isolation until proven infection-free; while others have to report for periodic screening and medication.
+It is of the essence that patients finish their medicine and take the drugs exactly as prescribed so that they will not become sick again and the TB bacteria will not become resistant to the drugs.

 Comprehensive protection from tuberculosis

-As much as we want to prevent tuberculosis, even with the vaccination it can still be an difficult mission.
-After all, it is the kind of highly contagious disease that transmits through microscopic droplets released into the air.
-As such, it is crucial that you secure suitable health insurance to protect you and your loved ones, so that you won’t be caught off guard and face hefty medical fees for treating tuberculosis – or any other disease, for that matter.
+As much as we want to prevent tuberculosis, even with the vaccination, it can still be difficult to accomplish.
+After all, it is a highly contagious disease that transmits through microscopic droplets released into the air and in places of mass gatherings.
+As such, it is crucial that you secure suitable health insurance to protect you and your loved ones, so that you won’t be caught off guard and face hefty medical fees for treating TB– or any other disease, for that matter.

 When he’s not working, he’s usually on the hunt for great restaurants, playing badminton, and writing screenplays.